 - Two letters of reference/recommendation which must be from high school teachers who have had the applicant in class and are familiar with the applicant’s academic performance.

-- Applications will be reviewed by the MU SOPT Admissions Committee, and all applicants will be sent notification in writing whether they have been selected for an interview.
+- Applications will be reviewed by the Marshall University SOPT Admissions Committee, and all applicants will be sent notification in writing whether they have been selected for an interview.

 - Finalists will be required to participate in on-campus interviews.

-- The MU SOPT Admissions Committee by final vote will select the applicants who will be accepted into the program.
+- The Marshall University SOPT Admissions Committee by final vote will select the applicants who will be accepted into the program.